 You love your supporter, but sometimes they come up with impossible, even dangerous ideas.
 Here are some tips on how to work with the challenge of bizarre ideas and to transform them into help for your nonprofit.

-This is the transcript from a video that has been archived.
+This video has been archived.

 Hi, I’m Karen Eber Davis.
 Let’s talk about dealing with those crazy bizarre ideas that come from your members and supporters.
 I’m talking about the ones that you deeply know would never work.
 Not the ones that have potential.